Hawaii Island Hopping

-The best way to find good prices on your flights from home to Hawaii, as well as your flights between the islands of Hawaii, is to compare prices using several travel websites, such as CheapTickets, Travelocity, Hotwire, Priceline, Expedia, Orbitz, and others. lately, I’ve been finding that searches directly in Google Flights are a powerful tool.
+The best way to find good prices on your flights from home to Hawaii, as well as your flights between the islands of Hawaii, is to compare prices using several travel websites, such as CheapTickets, Travelocity, Hotwire, Priceline, Expedia, Orbitz, and others.
+Lately, I’ve been finding that searches directly in Google Flights are a powerful tool.

 I absolutely hate how some (if not ALL) of the airlines and travel aggregators will change prices for you personally after having done a few searches.
-I highly recommend searching within Chrome incognito and have multiple options open in different windows.
+I highly recommend searching within Chrome incognito and having multiple options open in different windows.
 Lately, I’ve also found that breaking up flights and buying each leg from different sources can make the overall flights to Hawaii cheaper.
 Sometimes.

 Hawaiian Island Airport List with Airport Codes

 Flights between one island of Hawaii and another are called Inter-Island Flights, or Hawaii island hopping.
 The main airports and their codes for the six islands you can visit are: